sara-soomro/Project/README.md

 ## 📖 Project Overview
 The data pipeline consists of the following major stages:

-Extract: Walmart sales data is pulled from an external API using Kestra
+Extract: Walmart sales data is pulled from an external API Kaggle using pythonScript running through Apache Spark.
 Load: The data is stored in GCS
 Transform: First with Apache Spack Raw files are transformed in Parquet and then Using dbt, data is cleaned and structured .
 Visualize: Insights are presented using Looker  dashboards